RSS

 Tax burden for IT companies

-According to the Russian trade representative office in Brazil for local IT companies, it totals 35% of the wage fund.
-This rate consists of deductions for INSS social insurance (20%) and payments to the FGTS pension fund (15%).
-Of the first amount, 8% is paid at the expense of the employee, and 12% is accounted for by the employer.
-Since Brazil is interested in exporting products, payments are reduced by 50% if you work in the foreign market.
+According to the Russian trade office in Brazil for local IT companies, it totals 35% of the wage fund.
+This rate consists of social security contributions to INSS (20%) and payments to the FGTS pension fund (15%).
+Of the first amount, 8% is paid at the expense of the employee, and 12% falls on the employer.
+Since Brazil is interested in exporting products, in the event of work on the foreign market, payments are reduced by 50%.

 Cooperation with Russia